 If you are dreaming of Spain but don’t know where to live, have a quick look at our Spanish Costas articles covering all the nice things to enjoy in Spain.

-What are the general requirements to get a Visa in Spain?
+General requirements to meet to get a golden Visa in Spain:

 - Not found irregularly on Spanish soil.